ash47/ShamChatHacks/README.md

 ###Patched###
  - This appears to have been patched :(
+ - You can no longer subscribe to the /* (wildcard) channel, so you cant get all chats, doh!

 ###How do I use this?###
  - Open index.js, copy all the code from there